anmyla/WPF_CSharp_Project_RentABook/README.md

 This simple WPF project is a part of our Interactive Systems course.
-It is written in c#, uses Entity Framework for its database, and follows the CVVM model.
+It is written in C#, uses Entity Framework for its database, and follows the CVVM model.

 ----------------------------------------DOCUMENTATION-------------------------------------------------